FAQ

 Are there any rules?

-We do have a Code of Conduct that you should check out here, but we’re not big on rules beyond that you should please only bring actual big wheels that are made of plastic with plastic wheels.
+We do have a Code of Conduct that you should check out here, but we’re not big on rules.
+Our main request is that you only bring Big Wheels or trikes that are made of plastic with plastic wheels.
 Why?
 In the words of our founder, John Brumit, “IT SOUNDS WAY COOLER and control is overrated anyway.”
+Plastic wheels slide so much better on the pavement too!

 Is there any safety gear I should bring?

-• Leather work gloves (they help to prevent your hands from getting cut up)
+• Work gloves (pro-tip: use your hands on turns. gloves help to prevent them from getting cut up)

 Will there be port-a-potties?